7 Ways To Show Your Demonstrated Interest In College

-First, please note that if you're interested in getting yourselves admitted into a specific school or college and if they're considering demonstrated interest, do show them some love.
+First, please note that if you're interested in getting yourself admitted into a specific school or College and if they're considering demonstrated interest, do show them some love.
 It might end up being your ticket into that particular institution.

-You can quickly get your hands on the common data set of the school or college you're interested in.
+You can quickly get your hands on the school or college's common data set you're interested in.
 All it takes is a Google search to be sure if they take demonstrated interest into account.